GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 # Before you begin

 This tutorial builds on top of [Deploying a containerized web application tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app).
-It is strongly recommended to complete that tutorial before starting this one.
+Please complete that tutorial before starting this one.

 # Costs